Q. What kind of publisher is Koehler Books?

 A. You will get to see it while it is being edited.
 During our developmental, copyediting, and proofreading process, we will mark up your manuscript using MS Word’s Track Changes tool.
 You will review and respond to our work.
 After your manuscript is approved by our executive editor, it goes into layout, and you will again have a chance to review and proof your book for corrections.
 Corrections will continue to be made after we provide you with a digital proof.
 With traditional and co-pub authors, Koehler Books decides the level of editing required.
-With self-pub, the author decides.

 Q. What about layout and design?

 A. We follow the same collaborative process with the design of your book.
 Our award-winning design team is firmly in control, and we seek your views and engage your feedback to help pick the cover and to ensure that the format is correct.
-Self-publishing authors hire us for our expertise, but ultimately, they make the call.

 Q. Will I get any advanced review copies?

 A. Yes you will.
 First, we will provide you with a digital advanced review copy (ARC).
 The digital ARC is a PDF file that is created after editing and layout are completed.
 We encourage authors to use their digital ARCs when seeking endorsement quotes and reviews.
 After the book is finalized with quotes and corrections made, it is loaded onto Ingram’s Title Management System.
 Upon acceptance of the e-proof, printed copies (typically twenty) are shipped to the author.
-Self-pub authors get one printed proof.

 Q. So why do I need Koehler Books?
 Why not just use one of the big self-publishing companies?